Rank Inequalities on Knot Floer Homology of Periodic Knots: Motivation from Morse homology

 \section{Motivation from Morse homology}

 Floer homology theories are modeled on Morse homology, and Theorem \ref{thm:hls} and Conjecture \ref{conj:ineq} are Floer-theoretic analogs of rank inequalities in Morse homology.
-Specifically, Theorem \ref{thm:hls} is an analog of the following classical result of Smith theory. \begin{theorem} Let $X$ be finite-dimensional $G$-CW complex for a finite order $p$-group $G$, with fixed set $F$.
+Specifically, Theorem \ref{thm:hls} is an analog of the following classical result of Smith theory, first developed by Smith \cite{Smith38, Smith39, Smith41}. \begin{theorem} Let $X$ be finite-dimensional $G$-CW complex for a finite order $p$-group $G$, with fixed set $F$.
 Then

 \end{theorem} A first attempt at refining this statement might be to restrict the inequality to each homological grading.
 However, this is immediately false.
-Consider the case that $X = S^2$, and $G = \F_2$ acts by reflection so that $F = S^1$.
+Consider the case that $X = S^2$, and $G = \Z/2\Z$ acts by reflection so that $F = S^1$.
 Then $H_1(S^2;\F_2) = 0$, but $H_1(S^1;\F_2) \neq 0$.

 However, with more care two refinements to this inequality have been shown.
-One is our model for Conjecture \ref{conj:ineq} and comes from the following result of Floyd.
+One is the following theorem of Floyd, which is our model for Conjecture \ref{conj:ineq}.
 Another was proved more recently in \cite{M}.
 We have also included a modern proof of Floyd's theorem here in the hope that it may be adapted to the knot Floer homology case.
 See Section \ref{sec:5.3} for further discussion. \begin{theorem}{\cite[Theorem 4.4]{F}} Let $X$ be a locally compact finite dimensional Hausdorff space.
 Let $\tau$ be a periodic map on $X$ of prime period $p$, and let $F$ be the fixed set of $\tau$.
 Then for all $n \in \Z$

 \end{theorem}